The pro-innovation framework

 - Committed £10 million to boost regulators’ AI expertise

-AI Opportunities Action Plan (January 2025)
+AI Opportunities Action Plan and 2026 progress

 - £14 billion in private investment commitments